Eating & shopping

 Cutting down the road miles

-The local produce shop in the Gatehouse is where you can find flour produced in the next village, plus jams and chutneys, and even wine from an award-winning vineyard just 15 minutes away.
-We’re stocking an increasing range of locally-made craft items too.
+The local produce shop in the Pantry is where you can find flour produced in the next village, plus jams and chutneys, and even wine from an award-winning vineyard just 15 minutes away.
+We’re stocking locally-made craft items too.

-This shop is open at weekends and on busy weekdays - phone ahead if there's something special you'd like.
+The Pantry is open at weekends and on busy weekdays - phone ahead if there's something special you'd like or just ask in the Servants' Hall shop.

 Just for bookworms

-We have two second-hand bookshops, both run by our volunteers.
+We have two well-stocked second-hand bookshops, both run by our volunteers and both open every day.

-There's one opposite the entrance to the Victorian kitchens and another larger one in the stable block across the courtyard from the brewhouse and laundry.
+There's one in the Gatehouse and another larger one in the stable block across the courtyard from the brewhouse and laundry.

 All the money from our second-hand book sales stays at Charlecote for our projects here, and donations of books are always welcome.

-We have three new beers, specially brewed for Charlecote by Tunnel Brewery.
+We have three exclusive beers, specially brewed for Charlecote by Tunnel Brewery.

 Enjoy Antler Ale, Shakesbeer and Charlecote Dark.

-Try them singly or as a gift pack – they’re available now from the Servants’ Hall shop and the Gatehouse shop, as well as in the Orangery restaurant in the new year.
+Try them singly or as a gift pack – they’re available from the Servants’ Hall shop and the Pantry produce shop.
+You can enjoy any of them with a meal in the Orangery restaurant too.

 Indoors or outside?